vaskort/vaskort.github.io/_posts/2018-06-16-how-i-passed-azure-70-532.md

 ### You're ready!

 At this point you should be ready to pass the exam.
-The only thing you have to do is to be well rested on the day of the exam because its quite a long one (it was 3 hours for me).
+The only thing you have to do is to be well rested on the day of the exam because its quite a long one (it was around 3 hours).
 Some feel it's a lot of time but it depends how quickly you're going to answer as the case study questions might take a while (one case study took me 30 minutes to answer!).

-I really hope you found this guide helpful and good luck!
+I really hope you found this guide helpful and good luck on your exam!

 ###### Useful links